greenelab/phenoplier_manuscript/manuscript.md

 ensemble was selected (see supplementary material).
 Since it is expected that a subset of resolutions better represents the patterns among traits, we further filtered the consensus partitions by taking those with an agreement value higher than the 75th percentile, which included partitions from 4 to 45 clusters.

+- mention that some clusters, like 25, 16, and 21 (diabetes and autoimmunity) are "unstable".
+- this shows the complexity of autoimmune diseases in this data representation
+- the arrows that go out and in in the "complex" branch to the other branches show the complexity of connection for some traits; MAYBE I CAN MENTION SOME HERE.

 The clustering tree shows four clear branches (from right to left): results from hematological assays (blood cell count), anthropometric traits, bone-densitometry of heel and keratometry measurements, and the "complex" branch.